Kei Nishikori – ATP #710 – Player Profile, Match Statistics & Bio

 How many aces does Kei Nishikori serve per match?

-Kei Nishikori serves an average of 2.8 aces per match in the last 52 weeks, consistent with his career average of 3.2.
+Kei Nishikori is currently serving 2.5 aces per match in the last 52 weeks (15 matches), down from a career average of 3.1.

 How does Kei Nishikori perform against top-ranked opponents?